andy489/Data_Structures_and_Algorithms/Linked_List/Linked_List.md

 	}
 }

-int main()
+void test()
 {
 	Node* head = nullptr; /* The identity of the linked list.
 							 Not the head, but a pointer to the head.
 							 Initialize an empty list. */

 	int countNodes, indx, data;
 	std::cout << "Enter how many Nodes you would like to insert?\n";